Snaacky/thewiki/docs/tutorials/mpv.md

 hdr-compute-peak=yes
 ```

-If these values are still too much for you, then you can use `profile=fast` which sacrifices quality for performance.
+If these values are too much for your system, you can switch to `profile=fast` which priortizes performance at the cost of quality.

 +++